Mr-JoE1/anonyMate/README.md

 # anonyMate
-Linux tool keeps all your connection Anonymouse
+Linux tool keeps all your connection Anonymous

 # What is this?
-AnonyMate is a simple tool scripted in Bash to help White/Black hat beginners to be full anonymouse while doing Pen-Test.
+AnonyMate is a simple tool scripted in Bash to help White/Black hat beginners to be full anonymous while doing Pen-Test.

 AnonyMate uses Linux tools like :Mac Changer - Tor - Kali-AnonSurf -proxychains ...etc to make all your connections Anonymous Just be excute one Command.